migratorydata/migratorydata-demo-gamification-confluent/README.md

       docker exec -it ksqldb-cli ksql --execute "INSERT INTO INPUT_QUESTION (id, question, answers, answer, points) VALUES ('id-3', 'Who will win this game?', ARRAY['Simona Halep', 'Sloane Stephens'], 'Sloane Stephens', 100)" http://ksqldb-server:8088

 - Answer to the published question in the browser.

+- Remove stopped containers and volumes created for this demo running the command: docker-compose rm -v